Wendell & Vinnie

 - Does This Remind You of Anything?: When Wendell reveals himself as a Yankees fan (despite everyone in his family always rooting for the Dodgers) Vinnie reacts exactly as if Wendell has just come out of the closet.

 - Expy: Trainor and Handleson pretty much play the same characters they had in iCarly and Shake It Up

-- Getting Crap Past the Radar: Keep in mind, new episodes are premiered in early-evening Saturdays, wedged right in-between Spongebob Squarepants and Full House.
+- Getting Crap Past the Radar: Keep in mind, new episodes were premiered in early-evening Saturdays, wedged right in-between SpongeBob SquarePants and Full House.
 In the first episode, when Vinnie comes downstairs, Wendell immediately shuts down the computer and says "Don't look!"
 Vinnie then begins to guess what it is ("Is it bikini girls?
 Gross-out videos?
 Combination?"), to which Wendell reveals it's his scrapbooking program.
 Vinnie's response?

 Vinnie: The next time I look at this monitor there had better be boobs!

 - An episode also has a dirty magazine as one of the main plot points.
 Wendell then sneaks it off to school, implying that he basically showed his middle school friends porn.

 - Wilma's subplot with the teacher never calling her back.

 Wilma: I gave you a part of me that night!
 Multiple parts, if I remember correctly...